 Does Unopened Wine Go Bad?

-Yes, unopened bottles of wine can go bad.
+Yes, unopened wine can go bad.
 Whether it’s due to a dry cork, heat or humidity exposure, contamination, or improper storage, unopened wine bottles are just as susceptible to spoiling.
+You may be surprised to learn that wine does expire!
+Check the chart below to learn how long it lasts.

 couple looking at unopened bottle of wine

-Now that you know opened wine bottles can go bad, the key question is how long it takes for that to occur.
+Now that you know opened wine bottles can go bad, the key question is how long wine lasts after opening.
 Most wine bottles last for three to five days after being opened, but it varies depending on the wine type and storage.

 As a general rule of thumb, light-colored wines—like whites, rosés, and sparkling—go bad faster than dark-colored wines.
 Sweet wines and those with high tannins—like reds and dessert wines—last longer.